renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

 #### Task 1: Clean up resources

-In this task, you will delete the resources you used during any previous Lab : Remember to remove any newly created Azure resources that you no longer use.
+In this task, you will delete the resources you used during any previous Lab: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not incur unexpected costs.

 1. In the Azure portal, search for and select **Resourcegroups** and, on the **Resource groups** blade, select **StagiaireXXX-RG1**